ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

- has or is providing material assistance in the investigation,  apprehen- sion  or  prosecution  of any person for a felony defined in article two hundred twenty or the attempt or the conspiracy to commit any such felo-
+ has or is providing material assistance in the investigation,  apprehen- sion  or  prosecution  of any person for a felony defined in article two hundred twenty or the attempt or the conspiracy to commit any such felo- ny, and if the court, having regard to the nature and  circumstances  of the  crime  and to the history, character and condition of the defendant is of the opinion that:
- S. 6471  28

- ny, and if the court, having regard to the nature and  circumstances  of the  crime  and to the history, character and condition of the defendant is of the opinion that:
   (i) Institutional confinement of the defendant is  not  necessary  for the protection of the public;
   (ii)  The  defendant is in need of guidance, training or other assist- ance which,  in  his  case,  can  be  effectively  administered  through probation supervision;
   (iii)  The  defendant  has  or is providing material assistance in the investigation, apprehension or prosecution of  a  person  for  a  felony defined  in  article  two hundred twenty or the attempt or conspiracy to commit any such felony; and
+ S. 6471--A  28

   (iv) Such disposition is not inconsistent with the ends of justice.
   Provided,  however,  that  the  court  shall not, except to the extent authorized by paragraph (d) of subdivision two of section 60.01 of  this